Ash515/Python-GUI-Applications/README.md

 Repository consists of all **Graphical User Interface** made on Python🐍.

 # Applications 📱
-- Name Generator
+- ### Name Generator - Human name generating software.
-- Simple Chatbot
+- ### Simple Chatbot - Chatbot used to accept our message and gives reply.
-- Password Generator
+- ### Password Generator - Random Password generator application used to get the password.
-- Simple Calculator
+- ### Simple Calculator - Basic calculator with all 4 arithmetic functionalities.

 # Developer ❤